Chisanan232/abstract-backend/README.md

 4. Run the contract tests in `test/contract_test/backends/queue/` against your provider.
 5. Publish your package to PyPI; users activate it with `pip install` and `QUEUE_BACKEND`.

-The showcase at `/docs/src/pages/showcase.tsx` highlights template and reference implementations.
+The showcase at `/docs/src/pages/showcase.tsx` highlights template and reference implementations such as `abe-redis`.

 ## Development 🛠️